rehmanul/The-PDF-Bond/NETLIFY_DEPLOYMENT.md

 - HTML templates are placed directly in the `static` folder
 - API functionality is limited compared to the full Flask application
 - File uploads and advanced PDF processing aren't available in the static deployment
+- The benefit extraction API provides simulated responses with proper HSA plan formatting
+- The mass upload formatter is implemented as a simulated API endpoint

 ## Limitations